-Whether you’re new to the job market or looking for a different career, it’s a great idea to find out what’s in demand.
+Whether you’re new to the job market or interested in a different career, it’s a great idea to look into what’s in demand.
 The higher the demand, the more likely it is to find training, certifications and good career opportunities.
-In the last several years, there has been a sharp rise in demand for professional plumbers.
+In the last couple of years, there has been a steady rise in demand for trained plumbers.
 While you might not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade providing an essential service, it’s often very easy for plumbers to enjoy steady work throughout the country.
-But if you’re still on the fence, let’s take a closer look.
-We’ll review the skills plumbers should have and the services they’re expected to offer alongside typical salaries and benefits.
-With a bit more information, you can better understand why plumbing jobs are in such high demand these days.
+As a skilled trade providing an essential service, it’s often very easy for plumbers to find steady work throughout the country.
+But if you’re still not sure, let’s take a closer look.
+We’ll check out the skills plumbers need and the services they’re expected to provide alongside typical salaries and benefits.
+With a little more information, you might better understand why plumbing jobs are in such high demand right now.

-When lots of people think of plumbers, they imagine residential services like draining a clog or replacing a leaky pipe.
-While those skills are important for many kinds of plumbers, their skills can include a much wider variety of services.
+When most people think of plumbers, they think of residential services such as resolving a clog or fixing a leaky pipe.
+While those skills are important for many kinds of plumbers, their duties can include a much broader variety of services.

 Their skill set includes a diverse set of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services can be for drinking water, gas lines, wastewater and much more.
-Depending on the specific discipline, plumbers might also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!
+These services can be for potable water, gas lines, wastewater and much more.
+Depending on the specific discipline, plumbers can also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-But whatever the plumber is trained for, their job prioritizes keeping things flowing smoothly.
-Like other utilities, plumbing and piping systems are often required to function 24 hours a day.
-To sustain efficient and reliable plumbing, plumbers undergo training and professional certification.
+But whatever the plumber is trained for, their job focuses on keeping things flowing steadily.
+Like other utilities, plumbing and piping systems are often required to work 24 hours a day.
+To maintain efficient and reliable plumbing, plumbers complete training and professional certification.

-These apprenticeships are basically a form of “plumbing school” and are set up to prepare you for full-time employment.
-They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
-Depending on the program you enroll in, these apprenticeships may take anywhere close to 2 to 5 years to complete.
-This time is necessary to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they need to get the job done properly.
+These apprenticeships are basically a form of “plumbing school” and are designed to prepare you for full-time employment.
+They’ll offer in-classroom education as well as on-the-job training supervised by experienced plumbers.
+Depending on the program you participate in, these apprenticeships could take anywhere close to 2 to 5 years to complete.
+This time is important to ensure apprentice plumbers have strong competency concerning the tools, procedures and safety precautions they need to get the job done effectively.

 As plumbers become more experienced, they can advance through formal certification and accreditation programs.
-Through further education and testing, a plumber can become a journeyman and even a master in their field.
-With these higher certifications come more complex responsibilities, but an increase in available salaries and benefits as well.
+Through advanced education and testing, a plumber can become a journeyman and even a master at their trade.
+With these advanced certifications come greater responsibilities, but an increase in available salaries and benefits as well.

-While the salary of plumbing jobs mostly depends on location and experience, averages frequently hover around more than $50,000 per year.
+While the salary of plumbing jobs mostly depends on location and experience, averages frequently hover around more than $50,000 each year.
 This will differ from state to state.
-A key distinction to make is that since plumbing careers often offer paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in a large number of other fields often have to wait until their education or training is complete before they start receiving a salary and benefits.
+A unique distinction to make is that since plumbing careers often include paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in many other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.

-What’s more, lots of plumbers offer emergency support for nights and weekends or take on extra projects for overtime pay.
-This increases compensation, especially for specialized skills and certifications.
-And because plumbing is such an essential service, struggling to find steady work is fairly uncommon.
+What’s more, lots of plumbers provide emergency support for nights and weekends or take on extra projects for overtime pay.
+This increases compensation, especially for advanced skills and certifications.
+And because plumbing is such an essential service, struggling to find stable work is rare.
 These things make a career as a professional plumber an excellent option for anyone seeking reliable and consistent work.

-A plumber should be in good physical condition, as jobs may involve lifting heavy objects, standing for long periods of time and navigating cramped spaces.
-And if a job is outdoors, poor or inclement weather can affect the process.
-But by taking proper precautions, plumbers can reduce disruptions and ensure the benefits outweigh these concerns.
+A plumber should be in good physical condition, as jobs can involve lifting heavy objects, standing for long periods of time and navigating cramped spaces.
+And if a job is outdoors, poor or inclement weather can impact the process.
+But by taking proper precautions, plumbers can minimize disruptions and ensure the benefits outweigh these concerns.

 Professional plumbers are trained experts who offer an invaluable service for countless homes, businesses and other commercial properties.
-It could be a lucrative career, especially for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
-Thanks to a number of factors, plumbing jobs are likely to be on the rise for years to come.
-If you choose to start a career as a professional plumber, getting a permanent position might be simpler than you think.
+It may be a lucrative career, especially for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
+Thanks to a number of factors, plumbing jobs are likely to increase for years to come.
+If you choose to start a career as a professional plumber, finding a permanent position might be simpler than you think.

-There are multiple reasons plumbers are currently in high demand, such as:
+There are many reasons plumbers are in high demand, such as:

 - Plumbing systems are a necessary utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
 As long as pipes, fixtures and plumbing systems require installation and servicing, trained plumbers will be there to help.

-- An increase in construction and renovation projects: As construction starts back up, designing and installing new plumbing systems should too.
-Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.
+- More construction and renovation projects: As construction winds back up, designing and installing new plumbing systems will too.
+Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.

-- The recent infrastructure stimulus package: The U.S. government recently created a comprehensive stimulus package designed to repair key infrastructure such as roads and utilities.
-As new piping is built or old piping is replaced, expert plumbers will be leading the way.
+- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to bolster key infrastructure such as roads and utilities.
+As new piping is built or old piping is replaced, experienced plumbers will be leading the way.